Cycling Lifestyle: The Art of Finding Your Own Way

 Cycling Lifestyle Women

 It’s a common problem.
-Finding consensus for yourself and other athletes.
+Agreeing with yourself and other athletes.

-Hotel or Airbnb.
+*Hotel or Airbnb.
 Individuality or group training.
 Porridge or bread.
-Coffee or tee.
+Coffee or tea.
 Cycling is a lifestyle.

-And I realized once again during Training Camp on Mallorca, we are similar on the surface, but different in detail.
+And I realised once again during Training Camp on Mallorca, we are similar on the surface, but different in detail.

 And riding and working with pro cyclists, it’s great to see that these differences are common around professional athletes.
 This observation is a great learning though.